Your IP:Unknown

 Is WhatsApp safe for kids?

-WhatsApp is as safe for kids as any messaging application.
-In itself, the app is not unsafe and can be used to keep children in touch with parents and friends.
-However, as with any app of this kind, kids are at risk being targeted by strangers, cyberbullies, and WhatsApp scams.
-For this reason, it is important to talk with young people and make them aware of the potential risks.
+WhatsApp is as safe for kids as most messaging applications.
+In itself, the app is not entirely unsafe and can be used to keep children in touch with parents and friends.
+However, as with any app of this kind, kids are at risk of being targeted by strangers, cyberbullies, and WhatsApp scams.
+For this reason, it is important to talk with younger users and make them aware of the potential risks.

 Kids might also benefit from using the WhatsApp web interface, rather than a mobile app.
-This means they can use the service while on a family computer, making it easier for parents to keep an eye on them and limit risky behavior.
-But if you need to give your device to a child, make sure to learn how to lock phone screen for kids beforehand.
+This means they can use the service while on a family computer, making it easier for parents to keep an eye on their activities and limit risky behavior.
+But if you need to give your device to a child, make sure to learn how to lock the phone screen beforehand.

 WhatsApp security issues